 The course standard is moderate, requiring basic navigation skills in map reading and route choice.
 Non-orienteers will have little difficulty with this standard yet it was still challenging in terms of route choice for the experienced orienteer.

 The orienteering maps have a series of checkpoints (controls).
 Runners decide the best route between controls.
 All runners carry a SportIdent (SI) electronic timing stick to record control visits and finish times.
 (Timing sticks are available for hire).

 *The 2019 Medium course is slightly longer than previous years medium courses.

 Above is an image gallery of the 2017 Long Course which had four map changes.
 Click on the images to see a larger version of the map.

-In conjunction with the Turkey Trot, three Family Friendly Courses were available for participants to enter on the day.
+In conjunction with the Turkey Trot, three Family Friendly Courses are available for participants to enter on the day.

 Please arrive at the start location approximately 30min prior to your start time.

-The assembly and finish location for 2017 was at Lapstone Oval, Lapstone.
+The assembly and finish location for 2019 was at Stanhope Gardens Reserve, Stanhope Parkway, Stanhope Gardens.